Karel Reisz

 Karel Reisz (21 July 1926 – 25 November 2002) was a Czech-born British filmmaker and film critic, one of the pioneers of the new realist strain in British cinema during the 1950s and 1960s.
 Two of the best-known films he directed are Saturday Night and Sunday Morning (1960), a classic of kitchen sink realism, and the romantic period drama The French Lieutenant's Woman (1981).

 Early life

-Reisz was born in Ostrava, Czechoslovakia, to a family of Jewish ancestry.
+Reisz was born in Ostrava, Czechoslovakia, to a family of Czech Ashkenazi Jewish ancestry.
 His father was a lawyer.
 Reisz became a refugee, one of the 669 children rescued and evacuated from the country by Sir Nicholas Winton.

 He was transported to England in 1938, speaking almost no English, and he eradicated his foreign accent as quickly as possible.
 After attending Leighton Park School, he joined the Royal Air Force toward the end of the war.
-After the war ended, he learned that both his parents were murdered at Auschwitz.
+After the war ended, he learned that both his parents had been murdered at Auschwitz.
 Following his war service, Reisz read Natural Sciences at Emmanuel College, Cambridge, and began to write for film journals, including Sight and Sound.
 He co-founded Sequence in 1947 with Lindsay Anderson and Gavin Lambert.